 Ciao!

-This blog was created to reach out to fellow sax players and musicians committed to sharing ideas about the soprano saxophone.
+This site was created as a platform to share my thoughts on music and politics; my music; and to connect with fellow sax players committed to sharing ideas about the soprano saxophone.

 Gianni Mimmo is a formidable player of powerful, subtle and enriching music.
 I recommend his music to all soprano players and all lovers of the music of today.
 Live, he is exquisite.I caught him in the company of pianist Gianni Lenoci, a fabulous player as well.